-Student loan consolidation and refinancing is often a wise financial move that can help you achieve freedom from debt and keep you from paying too much in interest.
+Student loan refinancing is often a wise financial move that can help you achieve freedom from debt and keep you from paying too much in interest.
 While these terms are sometimes used interchangeably they are two separate, but related, options for your student loans.

 First, consolidation is when you combine multiple student loans into just one loan.
 This is a good option for borrowers who already have good rates and who are looking to simplify loans from multiple servicers.
 Borrowers with federal loans can consolidate through a government program.